boucadair/tcp-rst-diagnostic-payload/draft-boucadair-tcpm-rst-diagnostic-payload.md

    The generic procedure for processing an RST segment is specified in
    {{Section 3.5.3 of !RFC9293}}.
-Only the deviations from that procedure to insert and validate a diagnostic payload is provided in Section 3.
+Only the deviations from that procedure to insert and validate a diagnostic payload is provided in {{payload}}.
-   Section 4 provides a set of examples to illustrate the use of TCP RST diagnostic payloads.
+   {{examples}} provides a set of examples to illustrate the use of TCP RST diagnostic payloads.

    This document specifies the format and the overall approach to ease